Saree Care Tips for Long-Lasting Elegance

 • Dry clean is always best — especially for the first few wears.

-• For rare hand washes: use cold water, mild detergent, and never soak too long.
+• For occasional hand washes: use cold water, mild detergent, and never soak too long.

 • Avoid wringing or scrubbing.
 Always dry in the shade.